Dango: 10 Common Types of Japanese Rice Dumplings

 Shiratama Dango (白玉団子)

-We call the dumpling made of Shiratama flour (a kind of glutinous rice flour) “Shiratama Dango”.
-The Japanese rice dumpling is commonly used as a topping for desserts.
+We call the white cereal dumpling made of glutinous rice flour called Shiratamako, “Shiratama Dango”.
+This rice dumpling is often used as a topping in desserts.

 Kibi Dango (きびだんご)

-Kibi Dango, literally Millet Dango is famous as a specialty of Okayama Prefecture.
+Kibi Dango, literally millet dumpling, is a local specialty of Okayama Prefecture.
 Made by heating and kneading a mixture of glutinous rice flour, sugar, millet powder, and starch syrup, Kibi Dango is a white, very soft and chewy rice dumpling.

 Yomogi Dango (よもぎ団子)

-The word, “Yomogi (よもぎ)” means “mugwort” in Japanese, so Yomogi Dango is the rice dumpling made with mugwort leaves.
-It is often served with sweet red bean paste or a mixture of sugar and Kinako flour.
+As the word “Yomogi (よもぎ)” means “mugwort” in Japanese, Yomogi Dango is made out of rice that’s been mixed with mugwort leaves.
+It is often served with sweet Anko red bean paste or a mix of sugar and Kinako flour.

 Kurumi Dango (くるみ団子)

-Kurumi Dango, literally Walnut Dango is the rice dumpling covered with a sweet walnut sauce.
+Kurumi Dango, literally walnut dumpling, is the rice dumpling covered with a sweet walnut sauce.

 Anko Dango (あんこ団子)

-“Anko (あんこ)” is the sweetened Azuki red bean paste that is an indispensable part of Wagashi (traditional Japanese confections), so Anko Dango is the rice dumpling covered with the sweet red bean paste.
+“Anko (あんこ)” is a sweet Azuki red bean paste that is an indispensable part of Wagashi (traditional Japanese confections), so Anko Dango is the rice dumpling covered with the sweet red bean paste.